samumantha/github-jupyter-4-ds/content/slides.md

 style="height: 350px;"/>

-.quote[Jupyter supports code modularity + documentation and is a good format to share usage example] ]
+.quote[Supports code modularity + documentation and is a good format to share.
+Needs also info on computing environment.]
+]

 ---